drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

-For more than a year now I have avoided updating my hugo-version on netlify and updating my theme because there was _alot_ of work that needed to be done to make that happen.
+For more than a year now I have avoided updating my hugo-version on netlify and updating my theme because there was _a lot_ of work that needed to be done to make that happen.
 I did not really have enough time or motivation to actually get it sorted, as it involved understanding theme changes and hugo changes.

-But last week I finally got working on it, and decided I would not stop untill I had it done.
+But last week I finally got working on it, and decided I would not stop until I had it done.
 I hoped this would take a day or two, my [toggl](https://toggl.com/) tells me I did almost 5 days of work to get it working.
-Ok, some of that was also preparing for contributing some changes to my theme, but still.
+OK, some of that was also preparing for contributing some changes to my theme, but still.
-I hit _alot_ of extra hurdles, and I'll try to document them all here, so that others might benefit from my struggles and avoid having to spend so much time in getting their blogdown updated.
+I hit _a lot_ of extra hurdles, and I'll try to document them all here, so that others might benefit from my struggles and avoid having to spend so much time in getting their blogdown updated.

 **Changes I did in short:**
 1. alter my workflow from knitting `.html` to knitting `.md`
 2. locate theme changes breaking the webpage
 3. figuring out why local rendering was fine, while netlify was not implementing css

-These things might not look llike much, but figuring out what needed to be done was quite a toil.
+These things might not look like much, but figuring out what needed to be done was quite a toil.
 So let's get to it!

 ## 1. alter my workflow from knitting `.html` to knitting `.md`